matthewford/merb-meet-aop/README.markdown

 # Aspect App

-An example application from the Aspect Oriented Programming in Ruby Talk at EURUKO2008, with example aspects in `lib/aspects`.
+An example application from the Aspect Oriented Programming (AOP) in Ruby Talk at EURUKO2008, with example aspects in `lib/aspects`.
+For more information about AOP, see the slides available here (Link) and go to the Aquarium [webpage](http://aquarium.rubyforge.org/).

 ### Dependancies